 What is Yungdrung Bön?

-Yungdrung Bön is Tibet’s oldest spiritual tradition.
-It has rich traditions and a sophisticated set of philosophy and teachings.
-These teachings and practices help to cultivate the heart-mind of compassion, healing, forgiveness, clarity, bring peace into your life, and ultimately lead to enlightenment.
+Yungdrung Bön has rich traditions and sophisticated philosophy and teachings.
+These teachings and practices help to cultivate the heart-mind of compassion and wisdom.
+They promote healing, forgiveness, clarity, peace, and ultimately lead to enlightenment.

 The founder of Bön is Tonpa Shenrab Miwo, who, according to Bön tradition, first brought the Bön teachings to what is now Western Tibet 18,000 years ago.

-Yungdrung Bön generally known as the Nine Ways of Bön, can be categorized into three main sets of teachings.
+Yungdrung Bön can be categorized into three main sets of teachings.
 These three sets are known as the Outer, Inner, and Secret teachings (Sanskrit Sutra, Tantra, and Dzogchen.)
-Each of these sets of teachings is a complete system of spiritual development, that can lead the practitioner to attain enlightenment.
+Each of these sets of teachings is a complete system of spiritual development that can lead the practitioner to attain enlightenment.
 Yungdrung Bön practitioners may choose to practice one, or more, of these sets of teachings, based on their capacity of understanding and the suitability of the practice.